joshuajyoh/linkedin-jobs-extended/README.md

 # linkedin-jobs-extended
-A Chrome extension that searches a LinkedIn job posting for key details and adds them to the top for easy viewing.
+A Chrome extension that searches LinkedIn job postings for key details and adds them to the top for easy viewing.

 | Before              | After              |
 | ------------------- | ------------------ |